elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added option to enable dex integration for ops grafana
 - Added resource request/limits for ops grafana
 - Added support for admin group for harbor
-- Rook monitoring (ServiceMonitor and PrometheusRules)
+- Rook monitoring (ServiceMonitor and PrometheusRules) and dashboards.

 ### Changed